Can international students claim a tax refund in Australia?

 For example, if you are enrolled in a course which lasts six months or more, you may be considered as an Australian resident for tax purposes.
 Australian residents for tax purposes are entitled to not lodge a tax return if they earn less than $18,200 during the tax year.

-Although, if you are considered a resident and you did earn less than $18,200, any tax withheld by your employer/s throughout the tax year would be available as a refund for you once your international student tax return is processed and finalized.
+Although, if you are considered a resident and you did earn less than $18,200, any tax withheld by your employer/s throughout the tax year would be available as a refund for you once your international student tax return is processed and finalised.
 This is why it’s always a good idea to lodge your taxes.

 However, as there is no tax-free threshold available for non-residents, if you are not considered a resident for tax purposes, you must file at the end of the tax year.